Ashfield woman jailed for sexually assaulting ambulance worker by groping his testicles

 Julia Hinde, aged 58, stroked the man's inner thigh as she lay on her living room floor in the early hours of July 8, 2020 after calling 999 ‘for a present’.

-During her trial last year, Nottingham Magistrates’ Court heard Hinde, from Hucknall, was laughing and partially clothed when two ambulance technicians arrived, but kept her eyes shut and wouldn't answer their questions.
+During her trial last year, Nottingham Magistrates’ Court heard Hinde was laughing and partially clothed when two ambulance technicians arrived, but kept her eyes shut and wouldn't answer their questions.

 She was warned her behaviour was inappropriate and went upstairs to get dressed.